jhinmainksta/drone/docs/en/mocap_clover.md

 <!-- markdownlint-disable MD044 -->

 This enables researchers to study the dynamics and behavior of UAVs in different environments, evaluate their performance, and develop advanced control algorithms for improved flight stability, autonomy, and safety.
 Research facilities around the world tend to built research drones from the ground up using off-the-shelf components with open source platforms such as PX4.
 While the end goal is the same: transferring pose feedback to the flight controller along with high level commands, the platforms and methods can vary significantly depending on factors such as onboard and offboard computing frameworks and data transfer methods.
 Many developers have a detailed background and understanding of the theoretical components of their research, however, adapting hardware configurations to their own platform such as sensor feedback and sensor fusion is not obvious.
-The purpose of this project is to provide detailed documentation on integrating the Clover platform with the MoCap system along with examples to familiarize users with the hardware, sensor fusion, high and low level controller development, and trajectory tracking.
+The purpose of this project is to provide detailed documentation on integrating the Drone platform with the MoCap system along with examples to familiarize users with the hardware, sensor fusion, high and low level controller development, and trajectory tracking.

 <!-- markdownlint-enable MD044 -->